 To prevent cavities, brush after meals, limit your sugary treats, floss daily and get regular dental checkups.
 You can't turn back the clock and reverse a cavity, but you can save yourself a lot of additional trouble, not to mention your teeth, by making sure one never forms in the first place.

-For lots more information about cavities and oral care, check out the links on the next page.
+For lots more information about cavities and oral care, check out the links below.

 - American Dental Hygienists' Association.
 "Frequently Asked Questions."
 (Sept.
 25, 2011) http://www.adha.org/faqs/index.html